What I Learned From Working at a NYC PR Firm

 Working at a NYC PR Firm is Creative – Have Fun With It

 Of course whenever you are working you need to give 110%.
 However, I firmly believe you can give your work everything you have while still enjoying what you do.
-Especially when working at a NYC PR firm, or PR in general; there is so much space for creativity.
+Especially when working at a NYC public relation company, or PR in general; there is so much space for creativity.
 Take all that research you have and build something beautiful with it.
 If you have fun with your work, that comes across in the final project.

 A good working relationship with your co-workers is also essential, you should be able to create killer PR strategies whilst laughing with each other.
 You can’t spend hours on the phone strategizing with just anyone.I have found that phone calls doing work with my fellow interns is not only lucrative but fun.